waynebunch/feathers-chat/README.md

 - FeathersJS Test Application Breakdown -

-Next I'm going to learn more ES6 and Node by breaking down a test app availale at:
+Next I'm going to learn more ES6, Express, Node, and FeathersJS by breaking down a test app availale at:

 https://docs.feathersjs.com/getting-started/readme.html